 Like the vast majority of toy RC aircraft, Air Hogs RC helicopters and quad rotors sold and flown in the USA, don't require you to register them with the FAA like you must do with larger, hobby grade RC helicopters & quad rotors.

 This is because they are all under the 0.55 lb minimum weight restriction.
-Most can only be flown indoors as well, so that also means they don't require any special registration.
+About half can only be flown indoors as well, so that also means they don't require any special registration.

 Unbox, charge, and fly in other words!

 My first introduction to Air Hogs RC Helicopters was the first generation single rotor fixed pitch Havoc Heli (seen above in a size comparison photo I took a number of years back).

 I saw it at the end of a display isle at a Walmart (slickly marketed of course) one day way back in 2006.

 For only $30 bucks, I had to give it a try considering I had been flying much more advanced RC helicopters up to this point that cost several thousand dollars and I was obviously curious what $30 beans would provide.